PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unrolling emit directly into that stream and no longer retain a second `rewritten_ops` list or assign it at completion.
 Unchanged operators are copied with options, version, axis semantics, and ONNX node/op provenance intact.
+Boundary-based partition cropping follows the same operator contract: its newly constructed cropped ModelIR copies axis semantics and ONNX node/op provenance in addition to inputs, outputs, options, and version.

 PyTorch layout-only Transpose cleanup is owned by the Torch-free `passes/pytorch_compat.py` boundary.
 It indexes initial `TRANSPOSE` objects and